 Do You Know Florida's 14-Day Rule?

 Have you recently been in an auto accident?
 If so, the clock is ticking for you to receive the medical attention you deserve or may deserve in the future.
 As the leading car accident chiropractor in the Sarasota area, we've seen countless patients who come in over aches and pains regarding a motor vehicle accident that happened a few weeks to a month ago.
 But because these individuals didn't seek medical attention within a certain period of time, they are left to foot the bill and could suffer chronic pain.
-Instead of not taking advantage of Florida's 14 Day Rule, it's important to visit Sarasota Chiropractic, Physical Therapy & Massage after you've been in an accident, even if it's only a minor ache or pain.
+Instead of not taking advantage of Florida's 14 Day Rule, it's important to visit Sarasota Chiropractic and Physical Therapy after you've been in an accident, even if it's only a minor ache or pain.

 What Is Florida's 14-Day Rule?

 If you have been in an accident, it's critical to act quickly.
 Prompt and proper attention is proven to considerably reduce the severity of your pain and injuries.
 It can also help prevent you from unintentionally making your injuries worse or having to pay a majority of the expenses for an injury related to the accident.

 Florida's 14 Day rule for personal injury protection is a law that governs no-fault insurance.
 This law statute from 627.736 and explains that you, with some exceptions and conditions, have up to 14 days to seek medical attention if you would like to claim a personal injury protection claim for the visit.

 Personal injury protection (PIP) is known as no-fault insurance in states like Florida.
 Because you are in Florida, the law requires you to take responsibility for your own injuries, which is why you are required to carry this type of insurance.
 The benefits of PIP are available to all parties, despite of who caused the accident.